MentIin/MetaInno/README.md

 2. Compress the resulted folder into a zip archive
 3. Upload the zip to PlayFlow to launch the server
 4. Upload the zip to Itch io to make the game available for clients

+We introduced CD for our project, but its currently less effective than current approach.

 ## Development
 ### Kanban Board